 (The drip feed is negotiable; if the majority of participants would prefer to have the full course available to them straight away then that can be arranged.)

 Note: The version you’re getting here is a recorded version from 2021 – the “live” sessions from that run of the course are included but only in recorded form – hence the low price.

 The live sessions will be at 7.30pm on Monday nights, from 7th June until 16th August inclusive, and I’ll use these to recap on the previous week’s topics and answer any questions that have been submitted in relation to those lessons, and then to set work for the following week.
 Questions can be submitted – preferably by the Sunday evening – via the Facebook group or by email.

 Recordings of the live sessions will be posted inside the course for catch-up purposes, so don’t worry if you can’t make the live slot.
-All the live recordings will be left up until at least a month after the course ends, and you will continue to be able to access the rest of the course indefinitely.
+All the live recordings will be left up until I start organising the next run of the course, and you will continue to be able to access the rest of the course indefinitely.

 In each lesson, work through the video, pausing when prompted to work out answers to the questions.
 In some cases there are accompanying handouts available for download.

 After completing each video lesson, take a break from that topic for a day or two.
 After that, work through the relevant practice questions and then check your working against the model solutions.
 If you get stuck then try to only reveal a little of the solution at a time, and see if you can get a bit further on your own before revealing the next bit.

 Try, if you can, to revisit each topic after a few days and then again after 3-4 weeks, in between studying other topics.
 You can do this by re-doing the relevant worksheet, or by seeking out Higher GCSE questions on the same topic and doing those.
 This is called interleaving and really helps you to remember the content.